cybersturmer/pmdragon-core-api/README.md

 # PmDragon CE API
-project management tool to track tasks, epics, bugs and manage it with agile boards and sprints.
+Project management tool to track tasks, epics, bugs and manage it with agile boards and sprints.
 Django Rest Framework based API as a server side of PmDragon CE  software.

 ## Links